Current project status

 The current legislation relating to coal tips does not effectively address the management of disused coal tips.
 This is important as the coal tip landslips which occurred in Wales in February 2020 following Storms Ciara and Dennis illustrate the potential risks that disused coal tips present to communities and to the environment.

 The current legislation was enacted following the Aberfan disaster in 1966, when a coal tip slipped onto a primary school, resulting in the death of 116 children and 28 adults.
 However, this legislation relates to a time when there was an active coal industry and does not provide an effective management framework for disused coal tips in the twenty-first century.
-In Wales today there are approximately 2000 disused coal tips, the majority of which are in private ownership.
+In Wales today there are just under 2500 disused coal tips, the majority of which are in private ownership.

 Our consultation paper was published on 9 June 2021.
-It is available in both English and Welsh.
-It is published alongside a summary, also available in both English and Welsh, and a draft impact assessment.
-A three-month consultation period follows, ending on 10 September 2021.
-The consultation paper contains our findings as to the ways in which the current legislation is not working well and our provisional proposals for a new regulatory framework for coal tips in Wales.
+It contains our findings as to the ways in which the current legislation is not working well and sets out provisional proposals for a new regulatory framework for coal tips in Wales.
+After a series of consultation events and meetings with a wide range of stakeholders, consultation closed on 10 September 2021.
+Consultation responses indicated strong support for our proposals.

-The proposed new regulatory framework seeks to promote consistency in the management of coal tips across the country and avert danger by introducing a proactive rather than reactive approach.
-The consultation seeks views on the proposed framework including the introduction of:
+Our report, published on 24 March 2022, makes recommendations for a new regulatory framework for disused coal tips.
+This would promote consistency in the management of coal tips across the country and avert danger by introducing a proactive rather than reactive approach.
+The proposed framework includes the introduction of:

-- A coal tips register, compiled and maintained by the supervisory authority, which would include a wide range of information including potential risks associated with each disused tip.
+- A coal tips register, compiled and maintained by the supervisory authority, which would include a wide range of information including risk classifications and management measures for each disused tip.

-- Inspections of each tip for the purpose of a risk assessment and designing a tip management plan.
-The inspection could potentially cover all potential risks including the risk of tip slides but also flooding, pollution and any other risks.
+- Inspections of each tip for the purpose of a risk assessment and designing a tip management plan, incorporating consideration of risks of instability, flooding, pollution and combustion.

 - For those coal tips designated as high risk, an enhanced safety regime with increased involvement of the supervisory authority to manage the tip and reduce the chance of significant dangerous incidents occurring.